Mikejo5000/vsts-docs-pr/docs/work/get-started/sign-up-invite-teammates.md

 ---
-title: Sign up and invite teammates to Codex Artifacts
+title: Sign up and invite teammates
-titleSuffix: Azure Codex
+titleSuffix: VSTS
 description: Quickstart guide to signing up and inviting others to join a team project in VSTS ms.technology: vs-devops-overview ms.prod: vs-devops-alm